researchaccelerator-hub/princeton-smart/README.md

 - **Review Crash Reports:**
     - If your app crashes during testing, Firebase Crashlytics will automatically collect and report the crash data, allowing you to debug and improve your app’s stability.

+## How to Cite the Screenlake Research Kit

+Cornelius, Justin & Muise, Daniel (2025).
+Screenlake Research Kit, maintained by the Accelerator at Princeton University \[Software\].
+GitHub. |add link to repo|